JD Vance was one of the last leaders to meet with Pope Francis

 Leavitt added that Francis "touched millions of lives throughout his tenure as the head of the Catholic Church and so it’s a solemn day for Catholics around the world and we are praying for all those who loved the pope and believed in him.”

-At the White House Easter Egg Roll on Monday, Trump said he signed an executive order putting U.S. flags at half-staff in the pope's honor.
+At the White House Easter Egg Roll on Monday, Trump said he signed an executive order for U.S. flags to fly at half-staff in the pope's honor.

 “He was a good man," the president told reporters.
 “He loved the world and it’s an honor to do that.”